 We’ve put together some tips to help make things easier in the new year and ensure you’re prepared for whatever life brings your way.
 Take care of these at the start of the year so that you can spend the rest of 2020 enjoying time with family and friends.

 1. Take care of your healthcare needs

 Set up an appointment with your physician and dentist, especially if it’s been a while, and make sure all is well.
 If you don’t have insurance through your employer and you need more coverage than what’s offered by BC Medical Services Plan (MSP), learn more about Personal Health Insurance coverage offered by BCAA.

 Another check up to make regular is one with your optometrist.
 Examining your eyesight is only part of the visit, an optometrist also checks on the overall health of your ‘beautiful browns’ or ‘electric blues’.
 If you end up needing a pair of glasses, there are plenty of styles from low-key to statement-making glasses to suit your tastes.
 Plus, BCAA Members can save up to 30% in the Optical department at Real Canadian Superstore®.

 About to embark on a new fitness program or activity?
 Get some extra help with activity monitors, fitness gear and other health and wellness items from BCAA Rewards partners such as The Source where Members save up to 20% by showing your BCAA Membership card in-store or shopping online.
-Members can also earn back in CAA Dollars® for online purchases at sports retailers Altitude Sports (4%) and Atmosphere (6%).
+Members can also earn back in CAA Dollars® for online purchases at sports retailer Altitude Sports (4%).